11 Tips for Clean Eating During the Holidays

 Also, be sure to schedule some time for yourself every day so you have a chance to recharge between activities.
 This can be as simple as going for a solitary walk, having a relaxing bath, or taking a nap.

 Prioritize your self-care during the holiday season and consider it a gift to yourself.
+This can also be helpful if you find yourself getting stressed out by certain family members or family gatherings.

 7. Say no to energy-sapping foods